 Conduct an assessment

-You can conduct an assessment on an asset within your Collibra environment.
-Typically, you onboard an asset and then conduct an assessment on the asset.
+You can conduct an assessment for an asset that is within your Collibra environment via Assessments.
+Typically, you onboard an asset and then conduct an assessment for the asset.
 However, you can also conduct an assessment prior to onboarding an asset, which can be useful in guiding the onboarding process.

-This topic describes how to create and conduct an assessment both with and without a specific asset.
-If you had already created an assessment and now want to complete or submit it, go to Complete or submit an assessment.
-If you want to start an assessment via a link, go to Conduct an assessment via a link.
+This topic describes how to create and conduct an assessment, both with and without a specific asset.
+If you had already created an assessment and now want to complete or submit it, go to Complete or submit an assessment instead.
+To conduct an assessment via a URL, go to Conduct an assessment via URL.

 Important